duck7000/Discogs/README.md

 Configuration
 =============

-imdbphp needs no configuration by default but can change user agent if configured in config.
+imdbphp needs no configuration by default but user agent can be reconfigured in config.

 Searching for a CD
 ====================